Old National Bank (ONB)

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

-Old National Bank isn’t a bad business, but we’re not clamoring to buy it here and now.
-To begin with, the its revenue growth was exceptional over the last five years, and analysts believe it can continue growing at these levels.
-And while Old National Bank’s TBVPS growth was uninspiring over the last five years, its net interest income growth was exceptional over the last five years.
+There are a lot of things to like about Old National Bank.
+To kick things off, its revenue growth was exceptional over the last five years.
+And while Old National Bank’s unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, its net interest income growth was exceptional over the last five years.

-Wall Street analysts have a consensus one-year price target of $25.75 on the company (compared to the current share price of $22.17).
+Wall Street analysts have a consensus one-year price target of $26.23 on the company (compared to the current share price of $22.83), implying they see 14.9% upside in buying Old National Bank in the short term.